 - what they mean when carrying out work on properties in these areas.

 What are conservation areas?

 Conservation areas are areas of land that have been designated or labelled as being of special architectural or historic interest.

-Conservation area designation recognises the importance of the quality of the area as a whole, as well as protecting individual buildings and trees which make a positive contribution to the character and appearance of the area.
-Conservation areas are not created to stop future development, but to ensure that new buildings fit in with the existing special character of the area.
+Conservation area designation recognises the importance of the quality of the area as a whole.
+It also protects individual buildings and trees which make a positive contribution to the character and appearance of the area.
+Conservation areas are not created to stop future development.
+They ensure that new buildings fit in with the existing special character of the area.